GloriEvo/GloriEvo/README.md

 I am semi-verbal and won't always fully engage in conversations, sorry if this is boring.

-Usually AFK, offtab, or napping on my desk.
-Whisper to int and I'll try to respond when I can!
+Whisper to int 90% of the time, I'm usually off-tab or AFK.

 I don't put C+H in my pony names, but cuddling is always welcome and encouraged!